Deepakkumar-007/DKG/Readme.md

-# Hello world I am doing a repositoty.
+# Hello world I am doing a repository.
 # This is my local repository.